 - Played straight with the season 2 episode "Hearts and Hooves Day", as despite being a Valentine's Day Episode, it is frequently aired outside Valentine's Day.

 - The episode "Hearthbreakers" aired one week before Halloween, despite being a Christmas Episode.

-- The second Christmas Episode (which is also Yet Another Christmas Carol), "A Hearth's Warming Tail", aired in May.
+- The third Christmas Episode (which is also Yet Another Christmas Carol), "A Hearth's Warming Tail", aired in May.